What Is Supervised Contact?

 Firstly, supervised contact can be when an independent person is present to ensure the child is in a safe and controlled environment when spending time with the non-residential parent.

 Supervised contact can include either or both of these situations.

-These circumstances can include the non-custodial parent moving away for an extended period of time after the separation or the consequence of a particularly bitter or difficult separation.
+These circumstances can include the non-custodial parent moving away for an extended period of time after the separation or the consequence of a, particularly bitter or difficult separation.

 Alternatively, if the separation involved a high level of conflict, parents may also seek supervised contact to ‘hand over’ the child so that they do not need to see or speak to each other.

-In other circumstances, there may be a history of family violence associated with the non-residential parent.
 Supervised contact will protect the safety of both the residential parent and the child from any post-separation violence.

 Finally, if the non-residential parent is associated with significant levels of drug or alcohol abuse, the supervised contact will ensure they are fit to care for the child during the contact.

-You could have an independent person supervise the contact.
-They could be a relative, mutual friend of the family or an individual known to the parents.
+If both parents agree, the supervisor could be a relative, mutual friend of the family or an individual known to the parents.
 Even the custodial parent can supervise contact.

 The parents can also hire an independent person from a children’s contact service for a fee.

 There are a number of contact centres but they are normally quite busy so you will need to book in advance.